Placements

 (starting 2024 onwards)

-A 3 month Research in Practice placement is built into the studentship.
-Your award already includes three months of dedicated funding exclusively for completing a placement, and this time cannot be repurposed.
+A 3 month Research in Practice placement is an expected part of the studentship.
+Your studentship offer already includes three months of dedicated funding exclusively for completing a placement, and this time cannot be repurposed.

 DTP1 Students